AI + Health Tech

 Keep in mind:

-- You do not need a separate legal entity for the VBE.
+• You do not need a separate legal entity to act as a VBE.
 Participants' existing legal entities with one shared governing document (such as a Charter) among them will suffice.

-- In general, pharma companies, PBMs, labs, compounding pharmacies, medical device and supply manufacturers and distributors, and DME suppliers are ineligible for protection under the VBE Safe Harbors.
+• In general, pharma companies, PBMs, labs, compounding pharmacies, medical device/supply manufacturers and distributors, and DME suppliers are ineligible for protection under the VBE Safe Harbors.

 With your VBE established, you've unlocked flexibilities in your business model that your non-VBE competitors may not be able to take advantage of.